Dora Meeson: Career

+In a Chelsea Garden by Dora Meeson, 1912.

 In 1900, the couple returned to England with the intention of getting married, but Dora's parents were skeptical about their ability to sustain themselves financially through art.
 George found work as an illustrator for The Historians' History of the World, and in 1902, Dora joined him in this endeavor.
 They attended the wedding of E. Phillips Fox and Ethel Carrick, and in 1903, Dora and George were married in the same church in Ealing.
 They had difficulties breaking into the art world there, and early on gained income through producing small illustrations for encyclopedias.

 From 1903 to 1905, they resided in Ealing, where Dora received an annual allowance of £100 and taught a few students, though they suffered privation and isolation from the art world.
 They often employed children as models due to their affordability and willingness.
 Dora expressed her fondness for England as a place of pleasure and Paris as a place of work and expressed interest in the more avant-garde work practised there, while George felt like an outsider in Paris.

 In 1906, Augustus John (with whom she had studied at the Slade) convinced Dora and George to rent a studio at Trafalgar Studios in Chelsea.
 This marked the beginning of their long stay in Chelsea, where they became part of a vibrant art community that included many Australian artists.
 Notable figures like Charles Conder and members of the Chelsea Arts Club, such as Tom Roberts, Will Dyson, and George Lambert, frequented Trafalgar Studios.

 During their time in Chelsea, Dora attended a suffrage meeting addressed by Emily Pankhurst in another studio within their building, inspiring her to become actively involved in the suffrage movement, while George joined the Men's League for Women's Suffrage.
 They participated in processions together, and some members of the Chelsea Arts Club affectionately nicknamed them "Coates and Trousers."

 In 1909, both of Dora's parents died, which, although a great shock, provided them with a higher degree of financial independence.
 They established their home and Dora's studio at No. 52 Glebe Place, while George had a spacious studio at No. 55 (later occupied by Australian modernist artist Sidney Nolan) with a connecting door between the two.
 Dora began painting the Thames, a subject she deeply cherished, in a post-impressionist style.

 Meeson and Coates conducted their art careers in England.
 In 1903 they were employed as illustrators for the Encyclopædia Britannica, together earning six pounds a year.
 In 1921 they made a successful visit to Australia, and organised exhibitions of their works in Melbourne, Ballarat, Geelong, Adelaide and Perth.